hassan5585/Entain/README.md

 # Documentation

-Public classes and interfaces have documentation on how to use.
+Public classes and interfaces have documentation on how to use them.
 The implementation classes for these interfaces are internal.

 # Given more time, what could be done better